ClodaghMurphy/ProgDA_ProjectDec2019/README.md

 Email: G00376300@gmit.ie
 Dates: November and December 2019

+• Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four different variables.
+• Investigate the types of variables involved, their likely distributions, and their relationships with each other.
+• Synthesise/simulate a data set as closely matching their properties as possible.
+• Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.

 ## Plan for ProgDA Project based on the marking scheme
-Intial Steps: Creategithub repository, create notebook, prepare project plan
+Intial Steps: Creategithub repository, create notebook, prepare project plan.<br>
-Research: Investigation of the data set as demonstrated by references, background information, and approach
+Research: Investigation of the OPW Heritage Site Details data set as demonstrated by references, background information and approach.<br>
-Development: Clear, well-written, and efficient code with appropriate comments.
+Development: Clear, well-written, and efficient code with appropriate comments.<br>
-Consistency: Good planning and pragmatic attitude to work as evidenced by commit history.
+Consistency: Good planning and pragmatic attitude to work as evidenced by commit history.<br>
-Documentation: Concise descriptions and plots of variables in the data set.
+Documentation: Concise descriptions and plots of variables in the data set.<br>
-Conclusion: Summarise findings of the analysis.
+Conclusion: Summarise findings of the analysis.<br>

 ## 1. Introduction
 The assessment concerns the well-known tips dataset and the Python packages seaborn and jupyter.